 Activation of the Low RPM Mode will be confirmed by the number of beeps when the remote control transmitter is operated, and by the "L-MODE" indicator light of the multifunction information center.
-(See page 39 for information on the multifunction information center.)
+(See page 33 for information on the multifunction information center.)

-Number of beeps Low RPM Mode operation "L- MODE" indicator light
+Number of beeps Low RPM Mode operation "L-MO- DE" indi- cator light

 Activated Comes on

 Deactivated Goes off

 If the remote control transmitter is operated while the multifunction information center is in the standby state, the center performs the initial operation, and then the setting is selected.

 To activate the Low RPM Mode:

 Push the "L-Mode" (unlock) button on the remote control transmitter for more than 4 seconds.
-Once the beeper sounds three times and the "UNLOCK" indicator light blinks three times, then comes on, the "L-MODE" indicator light comes on and the Low RPM Mode is activated.
+Once the beeper sounds three times and the "SECURITY" indicator light blinks three times, then comes on, the "L-MODE" indicator light comes on and the Low RPM Mode is activated.

 If the Low RPM Mode is activated immediately after the information display turns off, the "L-MODE" indicator light will not come on.
-The "L-MODE" indicator light will come on when the engine is started.